graingert/django-json-tag/README.rst

     var somedata = "\u0060xscript\u0062x\u0060xscript\u0062xconsole.log(\u0027xss\u0027);//";
   </script>

-Argonauts also escapes single quotes this allows you to write valid JS for tools like eslint-plugin-html and for use in single quoted XML or XHTML attributes:
+json_tag also escapes single quotes this allows you to write valid JS for tools like eslint-plugin-html and for use in single quoted XML or XHTML attributes:

 .. code:: html